oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 ### No more single vs multi command CLIs

-There is only 1 "type" of oclif v2 CLI but it can have as few or as many commands as a developer wants.
-This also means there’s only one command for generating CLIs, `oclif generate` as opposed to the old `oclif single` and `oclif multi` commands.
+There's only one "type" of oclif v2 CLI, but it can have as few or as many commands as a developer wants.
+As a result, there’s only one command to generate CLIs, `oclif generate`, as opposed to the old `oclif single` and `oclif multi` commands.

 ### Node > 12

-In order to ensure oclif CLIs are as secure as possible all v2 libraries and plugins only support Node 12 or higher as of now and, going forward, will only be supporting Node Maintenance or higher as defined by Node's release schedule here: https://nodejs.org/en/about/releases/.
+To ensure oclif CLIs are as secure as possible, all v2 libraries and plugins support only Node 12 or higher as of now.
+Going forward, they'll support only Node Maintenance or higher, as defined by Node's release schedule here: https://nodejs.org/en/about/releases/.

 ## What’s new?

 ### New example CLI

 [`oclif-hello-world`](https://github.com/oclif/hello-world/) is our new example repo.
-This is also the repo that is [used as a template](https://github.com/oclif/oclif/blob/edc6616e51/src/generators/cli.ts#L74) when running `oclif generate` to create a new CLI.
+This is also the repo that's [used as a template](https://github.com/oclif/oclif/blob/edc6616e51/src/generators/cli.ts#L74) when running `oclif generate` to create a new CLI.
 This repo will always be able to be referenced as an example of what an oclif v2 CLI should look like.

 ### Spaced commands

-oclif CLIs can now use spaces to separate topics and subcommands instead of colons.
-To enable this feature simply add `“topicSeparator": " "` to the oclif config in your package.json.
-You can see an example of this in our [example repo](https://github.com/oclif/hello-world/blob/main/package.json#L55).
+oclif CLIs can now use spaces, instead of colons, to separate topics and subcommands.
+To enable this feature, simply add `“topicSeparator": " "` to the oclif config in your package.json.
+See an example in our [example repo](https://github.com/oclif/hello-world/blob/main/package.json#L55).

 ```
 // Old commands that use :